Day Trip by Bus & Bike for Eastern PEI

 From Souris, there are a couple of routes along the Confederation Trail to consider:

-Ride to Souris Lighthouse to Souris Beach Gateway Park (5 km)
+Ride to Souris Lighthouse to Souris Beach Gateway Park (5 km return)

-From the rink, cross Route #2 and follow MacPhee Avenue to Breakwater Street.
-Turn left to go up to the Souris Historic Lighthouse & Gift Shop.
-Return by cycling further along Breakwater St to the entrance of the Confederation Trail to the right.
-Cycle for 1.4 km, then turn left onto Chapel Ave.
-Turn right onto Main Street (Route #2).
-At the crosswalk, the park is across the street.
-Return by the same route.
-Approximate cycling time: 20 minutes.
+- From the rink, cross Route #2 and follow MacPhee Ave. to Breakwater St. Turn left to go up to the Souris Historic Lighthouse & Gift Shop.
+Continue along Breakwater St. to connect with the Confederation Trail on your right.

-Return to the Eastern Sportsplex for your return to Charlottetown.
+Return your bike to the Eastern Sportsplex and wait for the bus to Charlottetown.
 Approximate travel time: 1 hour 53 minutes.

 Charlottetown to Montague